Quest for Camelot (1998)

 Wiki.

-Quest for Camelot was released by Warner Bros. under their Family Entertainment label on May 15, 1998 in the United States and Canada.
+Quest for Camelot was released by Warner Bros. under their Family Entertainment label on May 15, 1998 in the US and Canada.
 It received mixed reviews and was a commercial failure, grossing $38.1 million against a $40 million budget.
 One of the film's songs, "The Prayer", won the Golden Globe Award for Best Original Song and was nominated for the Academy Award for Best Original Song.

 You May Also Like.